from 20 January to 31 January 2020

 Students will be exposed to lectures focusing on specific aspects of biophysics, held by researchers actively working on them in top international institutions; subsequently, they will receive training in the usage of the software programs implementing algorithms and methods for the investigation of biological matter, from single atoms to proteins, small DNA strands, entire chromosomes, cellular membranes, to multicellular tissues.

 Admissions reserved to up to 25 senior Undergraduate and Graduate international students with the following background:

 Physics, Chemistry, Biology, Mathematics, or interdisciplinary courses including at least one of the former among the constitutive disciplines.

 A good level of English is needed (B2).

-Students coming from partner universities are selected and nominated by partner universities.
+Students coming from partner universities are pre-selected and nominated by partner universities.
 UniTrento will make a final screening of the applications.

-All students are asked to upload a CV and a motivation letter when applying (the on line application form will be available from February in the section “Useful links”).
+All students are asked to upload a CV and a motivation letter when applying (the on line application tool is available in the section "Useful links").

 Workload and credits

 The School, in English language, consists of twelve theoretical lectures (ten in the morning, two in the afternoon) and seven hands-on sessions in the afternoon.